 Sugar Grove real estate is some of the most expensive in Illinois, although Sugar Grove house values don't compare to the most expensive real estate in the U.S.

 Unlike some villages, Sugar Grove isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Sugar Grove are a mix of both white- and blue-collar jobs.
-Overall, Sugar Grove is a village of sales and office workers, managers, and professionals.
-There are especially a lot of people living in Sugar Grove who work in management occupations (17.56%), office and administrative support (15.24%), and sales jobs (10.75%).
+Overall, Sugar Grove is a village of managers, sales and office workers, and professionals.
+There are especially a lot of people living in Sugar Grove who work in management occupations (15.19%), office and administrative support (13.34%), and business and financial occupations (8.90%).

 Because of many things, Sugar Grove is a very good place for families to consider.
 With an enviable combination of good schools, low crime, college-educated neighbors who tend to support education because of their own experiences, and a high rate of home ownership in predominantly single-family properties, Sugar Grove really has some of the features that families look for when choosing a good community to raise children.
 Is Sugar Grove perfect?
 Of course not, and if you like frenetic nightlife, it will be far from your cup of tea.
 But overall this is a solid community, with many things to recommend it as a family-friendly place to live.

+Sugar Grove is a very ethnically-diverse village.
 The people who call Sugar Grove home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Sugar Grove residents report their race to be White, followed by Black or African-American.
+The greatest number of Sugar Grove residents report their race to be White, followed by Asian.
 Sugar Grove also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 12.71% of the village’s residents.
-Important ancestries of people in Sugar Grove include Irish, Italian, Polish, and English.
+People of Hispanic or Latino origin account for 10.10% of the village’s residents.
+Important ancestries of people in Sugar Grove include German, Italian, Irish, Polish, and English.

 The most common language spoken in Sugar Grove is English.
-Other important languages spoken here include Spanish and Polish.
+Other important languages spoken here include Spanish and Vietnamese.